Painting: Waldemar Flaig, Star of Bethlehem,1920

 Today, we celebrate the feast of Epiphany.
 The Greek word Epiphany means appearance or manifestation.
 In the Western Church, the Feast of the Epiphany refers to Jesus’ first appearance to the Gentiles, represented by the Magi.
 Who were the Magi?
 The Magi were the wise men from Orient, exactly they were the priests of Zoroaster – an ancient religion centered in Iran.
 According to legend, they were identified by name and their lands of origin: Melchior hailed from Persia, Gaspar (also called “Caspar” or “Jaspar”) from India, and Balthazar from Arabia.

 The feast of Epiphany is the fulfillment of what is prophesied by Isaiah.
 Darkness covered the earth and thick darkness was over the peoples, that was when the blazing sun had gone and when nothing shone upon the life.
 But the grace came down to the universe, the twinkle divine star aroused in the darkest and showed its light brightly like a diamond in the sky.
 Light casted out the darkness.
 Jesus Christ was the star who rose upon them and his glory appeared over them.
-No more fear and coward.
+Since that moment, there were no more fear and coward.